ferteque/Curated-M3U-Repository/README.md

 USING AN M3U FILE

-1. Download the M3U file that fits you best from this Google Sheet: https://docs.google.com/spreadsheets/d/1JZ3K-7VKtXdZfnqcUBU2Mv2cGKwgWa73NACNQFrylD4/edit?usp=sharing
+1. Download the M3U file that fits you best: https://repository-server.onrender.com/

 2. Open it with the Windows notepad (or any other text editor)